 The second is whether the real enemy of US democracy might lie within.
 The electoral college and the absence of proportional representation constitute, by any democratic criteria, the most absurd system for producing both the head of state and the government.

 Trump has made it clear that he will not accept the election result if he is not declared the winner.
 The chilling image of street fighting and an out-of-control president clutching to the Oval Office furniture as he’s dragged away is in the minds of those who warn of a fascist future.

 However far-fetched this scenario may be, it is worth remembering that a classic prelude to fascism has always been an enfeebled opposition.

 The Political Compass is a universal tool, applicable to all western democracies.
 It shows the whole potential political landscape, not simply one within the confines of any particular country.
 For example, Bernie Sanders is popularly perceived in his own country as an off-the-wall left figure; in other western democracies he would sit squarely within the mainstream social democratic parties that regularly form governments or comprise the largest opposition.
 Conversely, a US candidate who believes in unfettered market forces or capital punishment may be seen at home as mainstream, but ‘extreme’ in other developed countries.
 Similarly, ‘Obamacare’ is seen as a liberal/left initiative in the US, while in other developed countries it is viewed as a tepid version of the long-established universal public health care systems that are broadly supported by conservatives as well as social democrats.

-In the crowded field of candidates in the US 2020 primaries, there are some interesting clusters of attitudes.
-For example only nine candidates are opposed to increases to the military budget, including some who are nevertheless also against foreign intervention.
+In the initially crowded field of candidates in the US 2020 primaries, there were some interesting clusters of attitudes.
+For example very few candidates were opposed to increases to the military budget, including some who are nevertheless also against foreign intervention.
 Some with a strong commitment to countering climate change nevertheless uphold an equally strong commitment to unlimited economic growth, and sometimes even to the further deregulation of corporate polluters.